tanyagupta/codeblogs/the_blogs/aws/main.md

 The frozen code is the code that is running as the live endpoint.
 To create the “frozen” code we need to make a version of this code.
 Versioning creates an immutable duplicate of the code that is being versioned.
 [See how to make a version](how_to_make_a_version.md).
 Let use assume that it is called version1

-We then create an alias for version1 and give it any name we want <See how to make an alias>.
+We then create an alias for version1 and give it any name we want [How to create an alias](how_to_create_an_alias.md).
 Here we assume that the name is prod1.
 We also need to add a trigger to the alias so that it is linked to Alexa skills kit and the skill id in question <See how to add a trigger to the alias>

 We now set prod1 as the end point. <How to include the new endpoint> Now the current code can continue to be updated and changed.